Aurora-RGB/Docs/content/basic-topics/user-data.md

 # Clearing User Data

-Clearling your user data may be required if you start using test versions of Aurora or need to downgrade your Aurora installation for whatever reason.
+Clearing your user data may be required if you start using test versions of Aurora or need to downgrade your Aurora installation for whatever reason.
 To do this, you can simply delete (or rename/move if you intend to reuse to this data some time) the Aurora folder.

 1. First, ensure that you have closed Aurora.
 Deleting data while Aurora is running may cause it to crash.
 Additionally, Aurora will write some data to it's user data folder when it closes.
 1. Next, open up Windows file explorer and in the address bar, type `%APPDATA%` and press enter.
 This will take you to the roaming application data folder.
 1. There will be a folder called "Aurora" in here.
 Simply delete, move or rename that folder.
-1. When you next re-open Aurora, it will recreate all the neccessary data with the default configuration: default settings, default profiles, etc.
+1. When you next re-open Aurora, it will recreate all the necessary data with the default configuration: default settings, default profiles, etc.